-All Directors are required to assess the performance of the Board and the Board Committees.
-The assessment covers areas such as Board composition, information management, Board processes, Shareholder management, Board priorities, managing the Company's performance, effectiveness of the Board Committees, Director development and management, risk management and Director self-evaluation.
+Directors are required to assess the performance of the Board and the Board Committees.
+The assessment covers areas such as Board composition, information management, Board processes, shareholder management, Board priorities, managing the Company's performance, Director development and management, risk management and effectiveness of the Board Committees.
 Directors can also provide input on issues which do not fall under these categories, for instance, addressing specific areas where improvements can be made.
 Feedback and comments received from the Directors are reviewed by the NC, in consultation with the Chairman of the Board.